Treudey/bamazon/README.md

 # Bamazon
-This is a Cli based Amazon-like store front creating using MySQL database.
-The app will take in orders from customers and deplete stock from the store's inventory.
-It will allow the manager to view, restock, and add new products to the store.
-It will also allow the supervisor to view profits by department and to create new department(s).
 An Amazon-like storefront CLI application using MySQL and Node.js.
 It can take in orders from customers and deplete stock from the store's inventory.

 ## Technologies